Yanghyeonyong/Programming_Team_3/README.md

 Add a license file if this repository is intended for public distribution.

+## AI-Generated Documentation Disclaimer (Cursor)

+This `README.md` was generated with assistance from **Cursor AI**.

+- **Source of truth**: All technical claims (Unity version, packages, architecture notes, and any quantitative figures) are intended to be **traceable to files committed in this repository**.
+- **Verification required**: Treat performance numbers as **reproducible targets**, not guarantees, unless backed by committed profiler captures/benchmark logs.
+- **Scope**: Cursor AI did not execute the Unity project; it summarized and structured documentation from the repo contents at the time of generation.
+- **How to report issues**: If you find an incorrect claim, open an issue and reference the specific file/path that contradicts it.

 # Programming_Team_3 (Unity)

 ![임팩트 있는 게임플레이 GIF 자리표시자](docs/hero.gif)